Category: Health & Wellness

 YIKES!
 I’m Too Young to Have High Blood Pressure and Diabetes

-By: DANIEL LAMPHIER, M.D.
 When you hear “high blood pressure” and “diabetes,” do you think of health problems your parents or grandparents may have?
 Unfortunately, a growing number of young adults are dealing with these dangerous conditions.
-In fact, Millennials (born 1981-1996) are now being diagnosed with high blood pressure and diabetes at greater rates…
+In fact, Millennials (born 1981-1996) are now being diagnosed with high blood pressure and diabetes at greater rates than any other age…